Tues, Oct 10th @ 11:30 AM

 Greenville, SC 29605

 From I-85 exit onto White Horse Road (Hwy 25) heading north.
-Turn right onto the Frontage Road at the first traffic light (McDonald's-Citco Station).
-Drive approximately 1.4 miles and take the second left onto Connector Link.
-Drive 100 yards and continue on Blassingame Road.
-Turn Right into the parking lot in front of the MT Anderson Support Center).
+Turn right onto Jacobs Rd towards the Waffle House.
+Drive approximately 1 mile, and turn Right onto Blassingame Road.
+Continue 0.4 miles on Blassingame Rd before turning Left into the parking lot in front of the MT Anderson Support Center.

 $13/Attendee (Pre-Pay below)

 $20/non-chapter member (at door)